-The Life Sciences Building exemplifies the University of Washington's commitment to sustainable design.
+The Life Sciences Building exemplifies the University of Washington's commitment to sustainable design and meets the 2030 Challenge with over 80% energy reduction.
 Innovations include exterior sunshades with integrated photovoltaic glass fins, water capture strategies, chilled beams, radiant floors, operable windows, and chilled waves.

 Energy Saving Strategies

 Chilled waves & beams